Turn Your House into Your Dream Home: A Guide to Home Remodeling

 • Remove old paint - Don’t underestimate the amount of time needed for removing old paint.
 It may take you a day or two (or more) depending on the size of the room or house.

-• Audit house items – Before you let the contractor begin their work, you have to pack all your items, especially the valuable ones.
-You can keep them in a separate room or in your rented storage facility.
-You’ll be tidying your house in the process and may even find things that you can sell or donate.
+• Audit house items - Before you let the contractor begin their work, pack all your items, especially the valuable ones.
+Keep them in a separate room or a rented storage facility.
+Tidy your house in the process—you may even find things you can sell or donate.

-• Plan where to live – If your rooms won’t be usable for the time being, you need to plan where you’re going to live.
-You can rent an apartment, but if a relative comes up to you and says they can accommodate your family, consider their offer.
+• Plan where to live - If your rooms won’t be usable for the time being, you can rent an apartment.
+If a relative comes up to you and says they can accommodate your family, consider their offer.

 📌 Phase 2: Actual Home Remodeling